Open Back Headphones for Gaming

 The downside is that they are not the most versatile as they don’t block out any background noise and don’t have a microphone.

-The Philips Fidelio X2HR is a great pair of wired open-back headphones for neutral sound listening.
+The Philips Fidelio X2HR is a great pair of wired open-back headphones for neutral sound listening and one of the Best Open Back Headphones for Gaming.

 When it comes to building quality the Fidelio X2HR looks and feels like a good quality pair of headphones that will last you a long time.